psycopg/psycopg/docs/advanced/pool.rst

 .. __: https://github.com/brettwooldridge/HikariCP/blob/dev/documents/
        Welcome-To-The-Jungle.md

-If a pool grows above *minconn*, but its usage decreases afterwards, a number of connections are eventually closed: one each the *max_idle* time specified in the pool constructor.
+If a pool grows above *min_size*, but its usage decreases afterwards, a number of connections are eventually closed: one each the *max_idle* time specified in the pool constructor.